privacy-tech-lab/gpc-privacy-choice/README.md

 This browser extension presents users with a dialog that obtains their preferences on whether a website may track them or not.
 Depending on each respective user's decision, all websites may be _denied_ tracking rights, all websites may be _allowed_ tracking rights, or the user also may personally customize which websites they allow to track them.

 **Customizing which Sites Receive Do Not Sell Signals** For every website you visit OptMeowt will automatically add its domain to the `domain list` meaning that it will receive a Do Not Sell signal.
 However, you can exclude domains that should not receive a Do Not Sell signal.
-This functionality is available on OptMeowt's settings page that you can access from OptMeowt's popup window.
+This functionality is available on OptMeowt's settings page that you can access from OptMeowt's options page.

 ## Installing and Running OptMeowt from Source on Chromium-based Browsers